philip-ndikum/TemporalScope/CONTRIBUTING.md

 ## Contribution Guidelines

 > WARNING: **Important**
-> By contributing to this project, you are agreeing to the following conditions:
+> By contributing to this project, you are agreeing to the following conditions

 - **Adherence to the Apache License 2.0:**
     - All contributions must comply with the Apache License 2.0.
     - You must ensure that all work contributed is your own original creation, fully independent, or obtained through publicly available academic literature or properly licensed third-party sources.
 - **Conflict of Interest and Independence**:
     - By contributing, you affirm that your contributions do not conflict with any other proprietary agreements, employment contracts, or other legal obligations you may have.
     - You agree that all work contributed does not infringe on any third-party rights or violate any agreements you are bound to (such as non-compete or non-disclosure agreements).
 - **Academic Integrity and Citation:**
     - If your contributions are based on academic literature or third-party software, you must properly cite and reference these sources in compliance with the principles of academic integrity and the terms of the Apache License.
 - **Workflow Compliance:**
     - All contributors must comply with the project's defined workflow protocols, including adhering to test, security, and deployment workflows, as outlined in the [OpenSSF Best Practices](https://openssf.org/).
 - **Liability and Responsibility:**
     - Contributors assume full responsibility for the originality and legality of their contributions and will hold harmless the project maintainers from any claims arising from legal conflicts, breaches, or intellectual property issues related to their contributions.

-We are excited to have your contributions and ask that you follow these guidelines to ensure the project remains legally sound and academically rigorous.
+Thank you for your understanding and cooperation.
+We look forward to your contributions!

 ---
 ## Issue Tracking